MarufZak/study-logs/nodejs-design-patterns/README.md

   ```

 In practice this pattern is widely used.
 For example, when coding with streams, we had to override \_read or \_write methods of abstract Readable or Writable classes.
 This fit into template pattern.

+### Iterator

+Iterator pattern is common so that programming langs implement built-in iterators, including javascript.
+Built-in iterators provide interface to iterate over containers, such as arrays.
+But iterator pattern provides interface to iterate over any type of a container, and thus hiding details about algorithms used inside.
+In JavaScript, iterators also work greatly with event emitters and streams.
+So accurate definition is iterator provide interface to iterate over elements retrieved in a sequence.